google/trillian/docs/CloudSpanner.md

    1. run: `./scripts/deploy_gce.sh`

-Setting up continuous integration with Travis
+Setting up continuous integration
 =============================================

-Now that you have a working Trillian-on-cloud instance, you can integrate it with Travis so that pushes to master update your Trillian instance.
+Now that you have a working Trillian-on-cloud instance, you can integrate it with CI/CD so that pushes to master update your Trillian instance.

  1. Create service account credentials
    1. In your Cloud Platform Console project, open the Credentials page.